jlord/old-site/blog/simple-node-module.md

 ### The Environment

-#!/usr/bin/env node Remember in `package.json` we set "./index.js" as the file we wanted to run after someone types `boilme`?
-This is the finishing touch, so that your computer executes immediately `#!/` (shebang) the code in the file using node.
+At the very top we use `#!/usr/bin/env node`.
+Remember in `package.json` we set "./index.js" as the file we wanted to run after someone types `boilme`?
+Using this line at the top of `index.js` tells the computer when it starts to read it that it should execute — `#!/` (shebang) — the code below it and do so using Node.

 ### Require other modules

 Node.js comes with a [core set of modules](http://nodejs.org/api/) that help you do lots of things.
-If there is something that is outside of the scope of core, that's when you'll use NPM to find something created by someone else.
+If there is something that is outside of the scope of core, that's when you'll use npm to find something created by someone else.

 This project, being simple, just uses core modules.
 In this section we are requiring the core modules we want and giving them a name:

 ```javascript
 var fs   = require('fs')